appsignal/appsignal-docs/source/support/known-issues/bugsnag-compatibility.html.md

 ## Workaround

-Downgrade the Bugsnag to `6.11.x`, which doesn't use `Module.prepend` yet, or removing it altogether.
+Downgrade the Bugsnag library to `6.11.1`, which doesn't use `Module.prepend` yet, or remove it altogether.